great

 Important, consequential.

-(followed by 'with') Pregnant; large with young; full of.
+(obsolete) Pregnant; large with young; full of.

-(applied to actions, thoughts and feelings) Arising from or possessing idealism; admirable; commanding; illustrious; eminent.
+Arising from or possessing idealism; admirable; commanding; illustrious; eminent.

 Impressive or striking.

-Much in use; favoured.
+Much in use; favored.

-(applied to persons) Of much talent or achievements.
+Of much talent or achievements.

 Doing or exemplifying (a characteristic or pursuit) on a large scale; active or enthusiastic.